chrisades/Pentadrone/README.md

 # Pentadrone

-A five-voice wavetable drone synthesizer built as a JUCE audio plugin.
-Each of the five "drones" is triggered by a dedicated MIDI note and layers five morphable wavetable oscillators through a stereo state-variable filter, with five LFOs available to modulate almost any parameter via a per-slot modulation matrix.

-> **Status:** Work in progress.
-The custom GUI (`PluginEditor`) is a placeholder — the plugin currently ships JUCE's auto-generated `GenericAudioProcessorEditor` — and preset save/load (`getStateInformation` / `setStateInformation`) is not yet implemented.
-See [Known Limitations](#known-limitations--todo) below.

----

 ## Overview

 Pentadrone is polyphonic in a specific sense: it isn't played like a keyboard, it's played like a drone box.
 Five fixed MIDI notes each control one "drone" voice slot.
 Triggering a note starts (or, in Hold mode, latches) that slot's envelope; each active slot renders five detuned/morphed wavetable oscillators through its own stereo filter and outputs a continuous sustained texture.
 Five LFOs — shared in configuration but computed independently per drone — can be patched to modulate cutoff, resonance, drone level, transpose, or any individual oscillator's morph/pitch/pan/level, or any LFO's own morph/speed/depth.